bad63r/dotfiles/i3/README.md

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.

-How to configure it:
+How to configure it.

-    - to install: `sudo apt-get install dunst`
+    - install it first `sudo apt-get install dunst`
     - add .dunstrc to your home folder.
     - That's it.
 You don't need to include any line into i3 config file.